BDC Hamburger Icon

 Why is claim scrubbing important?

-Claim scrubbing is critical for practices and patients and should be an integral part of any medical billing process.
+Claim scrubbing is essential for practices and patients and should be integral to any medical billing process.
 When a billing report has errors, these are some potential adverse effects:

 • Increased denials